-Other prescriptions can be refilled a number of times.
+Other prescriptions can be refilled several times.
 Doctors have to consider how long you’ll take the medicine and how long a particular batch will last.
-At the same time, your physician may want to see you every now and again to check on your progress or ensure there aren’t any negative side effects.
+At the same time, your physician may want to see you now and again to check on your progress or ensure there aren’t any negative side effects.
 That’s it’s rare to see unlimited refills on most medications.
 More importantly, your health insurance may require justification that a particular medicine is still needed.

 Does My Health Insurance Cover Refills?

-Every health insurance plan is different, so it’s critical that you check with your insurance provider to ensure your medicine is still covered.
-Your policy may not cover more than so many refills without visiting the doctor or you might be covered or non-brand name medicines.
+Every health insurance plan is different, so you must check with your insurance provider to ensure your medicine is still covered.
+Your policy may not cover more than so many refills without visiting the doctor or you might be covered.

 Since there are so many factors that determine what is and isn’t covered by the various insurance plans out there, it’s best to direct your questions to the holder of your policy.

 How Do I Submit a Refill Request?